Sepitus-exe/WKElementaryDark/README.md

 If you'd prefer a different color scheme:

-1. Make a copy of the [All-variables stylesheet](./user-overrides/All-variables.css).
+1. Make a _copy_ of the [All-variables stylesheet](./user-overrides/All-variables.css).
+Note that this file is _not_ published to `userstyles.world` (to prevent destroying anyone's edits on a version update.)
+Regardless, we recommend _copying_ the file and saving it in stylus under your own unique name rather than simply editing and saving the file with the same name.

 2. Uncomment and edit any of the custom properties you wish to change.
 You only need to specify the properties you wish to change.